Kong/docs.konghq.com/app/_src/gateway-operator/get-started/konnect/create-route.md

 ## Next steps

-Now that you have a running `DataPlane` that received configuration from Konnect you can explore all of the capabilities that {{ site.base_gateway }} provides.
+Now that you have a `DataPlane` that has configuration from Konnect you can explore all of the capabilities that {{ site.base_gateway }} provides.

 * [Configuring {{ site.base_gateway }} in Konnect](/konnect/runtime-manager/configuration/)
 * [Upgrading {{ site.kgo_product_name }} managed data planes](/gateway-operator/{{ page.release }}/production/upgrade/data-plane/rolling/)